rudderlabs/terraform-provider-rudderstack/docs/resources/config.md

 # Source or Destination Config
 Configuration of Rudderstack sources and destinations are JSON objects.
-Any such JSON object can be mapped into terraform schema [Config](#nestedatt-config) as shown in examples.
+Any such JSON object can be mapped into [terraform schema](#nestedatt-config) of Rudderstack's Terraform provider as shown in the examples.

 ## Example usage
 Check out a destination config example [here](destination.md#example).